 Lara currently holds or participates in exploration projects targeting copper, gold, tin, nickel, iron, phosphate, vanadium, titanium, graphite and coal, with exploration mostly funded through joint venture partnerships and strategic alliances.
-Nine of the projects are in Brazil (two added post year-end), with three funded by partnerships.
+Nine of the projects are in Brazil, with three funded by partnerships.
 The Peru portfolio comprises five projects, three of which are funded by partners, with one other in a co-funding joint venture.
 The Company is also partnered in five coal and phosphate projects in Colombia and Chile that are funded through alliance agreements.